-If you are moving more than 50 miles from your home to a new community to serve as an AmeriCorps member with the VISTA program, AmeriCorps offers relocation travel assistance and a settling-in allowance.
+AmeriCorps offers relocation travel assistance and a settling-in allowance if you are moving more than 50 miles from your home to serve as an AmeriCorps member with the VISTA program.

 Relocation Travel Allowance

 Your relocation travel allowance will be based on the direct mileage between the ZIP code of your home of record (defined as the Permanent Address listed in your my.americorps.gov account) and the ZIP code of your AmeriCorps project site, regardless of the mode of transportation used.
-It is important to know that this allowance may not cover all expenses that you incur.
-The AmeriCorps VISTA Member Support Unit (VMSU) will create a travel request with your relocation details in My AmeriCorps.
-Once they approve your relocation travel, the VMSU will send you an email with the approved amount of your relocation travel allowance.
+It is important to know this allowance may not cover all expenses you incur.
+If you are eligible for the Relocation Travel Allowance, the AmeriCorps VISTA Member Support Unit will send you the Relocation Allowance Request Form.
+Once you complete and return this form, the support unit will review and approve your relocation travel.
+You will receive an email with the approved relocation travel allowance.

 The settling-in allowance is intended to help you with initial expenses related to moving, such as security deposits and setting up utilities.
-The allowance is $750 and will be included automatically with your first living allowance payment; no voucher is needed for the Settling-In Allowance.
+The allowance is $750 and will be included automatically with the living allowance payment after you return the Relocation Allowance Request Form.
 Federal taxes will be withheld at the time of payment.

 Service-Related Transportation and Reimbursement